Mate choice in humans: Odor preferences

-In experiments using rats, MHC-associated mate choice indicated that odor cues played a role.
-In humans, there is conflicting evidence about whether men and women will rate the opposite genders odor as more pleasant, if the potential mate has MHC-dissimilar antigens to them.
+In humans, there is evidence that women will rate men's odor as more pleasant if the odor has MHC-dissimilar antigens, which is proposed as a way of avoiding inbreeding and increasing heterozygosity.
 However, women on contraceptive pills rate the odor of MHC-similar men as being more pleasant, it is unknown why women on contraceptive pills rate smell in this way.
 It was found that when processing MHC-similar smells were processed faster.
 Contrary to these findings, other studies have found that there is no correlation between attraction and odor by testing males' odor preferences on women's odors.
 The study concludes that there is no correlation in attraction between men and women of dissimilar HLA proteins.
 Research completed on a Southern Brazilian student population resulted in similar findings that found significant differences in the attraction ratings of giving to male sweat and MHC-difference.

 Facial preferences

 Human facial preferences have been shown to correlate with both MHC-similarity and MHC-heterozygosity.
-Research into MHC-similarity with regards to facial attractiveness is limited but research so far suggests that women, when thinking of long-term relationships, will choose males who are MHC-similar.
+Research into MHC-similarity with regards to facial attractiveness is limited.
+One study found that women may prefer mates with MHC-similar faces, despite evidence that they prefer men with dissimilar body odors.
 While facial asymmetry hasn't been correlated with MHC-heterozygosity, the perceived healthiness of skin appears to be.
 It appears to be that only MHC-heterozygosity and no other genetic markers are correlated with facial attractiveness in males and it has been shown that so far that there is no correlation that has been found in females.
 Slightly different from facial attractiveness, facial masculinity is not shown to correlate with MHC heterogeneity (a common measure of immunocompetence).